-The Path of Motus will launch on PlayStation 4, Xbox One and Steam in 2018.
+The Path of Motus will launch on PlayStation 4, Xbox One and Steam this summer.
 Pricing will be announced when the game is closer to launch.

 In 2012, Michael Hicks and Goncalo Antunes released a game called Sententia for a promotional event called the Indie Games Uprising on Xbox 360.
 The game was created in a few months and marked a new direction in Michael's approach to game design.
 "I became interested in using gameplay as a way to express meaningful ideas," explains Hicks.
 "I was really frustrated at the time because I was surrounding myself with film and music that was changing my perspective on life... and here I was spending hundreds of hours in a video game trying to get some piece of armor."
 Michael became convinced that games could offer a unique way of expression that could be more impactful than any other artistic medium, and he set off to prove it with Sententia.
 However, his dream would soon be crushed upon launch....
 Sententia was almost universally rejected and disregarded by critics and gamers alike.